GironsLopez/GironsLopez.github.io/cv/index.md

 ---

 # Marc Girons Lopez  <a target="_blank" href="/files/gironsLopez-cv.pdf" class="btn btn-primary pull-right" title="Download CV as PDF">Download CV</a>
-**University of Zurich**
-Department of Geography
-Winterthurerstrasse 190
-8057 Zurich, Switzerland
+**Swedish Meteorological and Hydrological Institute (SMHI)**
+Forecasting and warning service
+Folkborgsvägen 17
+601 76 Norrköping, Sweden

-*I am a hydrologist with an interdisciplinary background working as postdoctoral researcher at the University of Zurich.
-I aim at contributing to build up knowledge and understanding about water related issues to make society more resilient and sustainable.
-I believe in continuous learning and communication and I am also interested in societal behaviour and data analysis.
+*I am a hydrologist with an interdisciplinary background and I recently defended my PhD.
+I look forward to opportunities to contribute with my knowledge to address water related issues and thus make society more resilient and sustainable.
+I also want to continue learning about hydrology and water resources but also about societal behaviour and data analysis.
 Everything is connected!*

 <div class="line-separator"></div>

 # Experience

+### Hydrologist
+**2018 -- present** Swedish Meteorological and Hydrological Institute (SMHI) • Norrköping, Sweden *Officer on duty for the Swedish and European flood warning services and researcher on seasonal streamflow forecasting.*

 ### Postdoctoral Researcher
 **2017 -- 2018** University of Zurich • Zurich, Switzerland